henryli17/fix-m1-rgb/README.md

 - Run package: `npx fix-m1-rgb`
 - Restart macOS

-\*causes a display config entry to be added to `com.apple.windowserver.displays.plist`
+\*required for a display config entry to be added to `com.apple.windowserver.displays.plist`